 Choosing the right shapewear can help you navigate the healing process comfortably and confidently.
 Each style of postpartum shapewear offers unique benefits.

 One style of shapewear, called belly belts or belly bands, is typically a wide elastic band that gently compresses your midsection from ribs to hips.
 There are many styles, from very rigid to very flexible, but research shows that mothers manage pain more effectively with a flexible band.

 Another style is the abdominal binder.
 Abdominal binders are designed to offer support after surgery and are often prescribed to mothers recovering from cesarean section.
 Abdominal binders offer a stronger degree of compression, helping to manage the pain and speed up recovery time post-C-section.

-If neither of those work for you, try a pregnancy corset — the term for a wide range of shapewear with varying levels of compression.
+If neither of those works for you, try a pregnancy corset — the term for a wide range of shapewear with varying levels of compression.
 It is important to choose a corset or girdle specifically designed for postpartum recovery.
-Non-pregnancy corsets or waist-trainers can be too tight or cause injury.
+Non-pregnancy corsets or waist trainers can be too tight or cause injury.
 Ask your doctor if you're in doubt.

 What to Look for in Shapewear

 As you look for the right shapewear to support your post-delivery recovery, keep these tips in mind:

 - Choose postpartum wear that you are comfortable wearing consistently.